More Than Attention: Intention as Governance Primitive for Autonomous Agents

 Intent Architecture Framework

-- All governance requirements can be expressed through their composition
+- Completeness: Any governance requirement can be expressed through these elements

-Example: "Don't delete production data" maps to Boundary + Key Tasks.
-"Prioritize quality over speed" maps to Direction.
-"Stay within budget" maps to Boundary.
-Any governance scenario can be expressed through primitive composition.
+Example: "Don't delete production data" maps to Boundary + Key Tasks elements.
+"Prioritize quality over speed" maps to Direction element.
+"Stay within budget" maps to Boundary element.
+Any governance scenario can be expressed through Intent Specifications.

 Purpose